-Table 2 -1 Certificate Condition (Changes by Amendments and the Certificate Order in red) CHPE Response EM&CP Section/ Appendix FERC) shall be regarded as full and complete compliance with any such conditions and/or requirements established in this section.
-120 The Certificate Holders is authorized to construct and agree to design, engineer, and construct the HVDC Transmission Facility's Attachment Facilities (as defined in the Open Access Transmission Tariff (OATT) of the NYISO, as provided in the Optional Interconnection Study (OI) and System Reliability Impact Study (SRIS) approved by NYISO, NYISO's Transmission Planning and Advisory Subcommittee (TPAS), and NYISO's Operating Committee, the applicable NYISO Class Year Annual Transmission Reliability Assessment Study (ATRAS), and the Facility's Interconnection Agreement with the applicable parties, which may include the NYPA, ConEdison and NYISO (the IA).
+Table 2-1 C Certificate Condition (Changes by Amendments and the Certificate Order in red) Compliance Status EM&CP Section/ Appendix 120 The Certificate Holders is authorized to construct and agree to design, engineer, and construct the HVDC Transmission Facility's Attachment Facilities (as defined in the Open Access Transmission Tariff (OATT) of the NYISO, as provided in the Optional Interconnection Study (OI) and System Reliability Impact Study (SRIS) approved by NYISO, NYISO's Transmission Planning and Advisory Subcommittee (TPAS), and NYISO's Operating Committee (OC), the applicable NYISO Class Year Annual Transmission Reliability Assessment Study (ATRAS), and the Facility's Interconnection Agreement with the applicable parties, which may include the NYPA, ConEdison and NYISO (the IA).
 The Certificate Holders shall utilize Good Utility Practice as described in CC 20, in the design, engineering, and construction of the HVDC Transmission System's Attachment Facilities.
-CHPE will comply General Requirement; Does not apply to Segment 12; will be addressed in other filings/processes, as appropriate.
-121 The Certificate Holders shall connect the HVDC Transmission System to the 345 kV Astoria bus owned by NYPA at 345 kV, as shown in Appendix B. Certificate Holders shall connect the Astoria-Rainey Cable to the 345 kV Astoria bus owned by the NYPA and to the 345 kV Rainey bus owned by ConEdison as shown in Appendix B. CHPE will comply General Requirement; Does not apply to Segment 12; will be addressed in other filings/processes, as appropriate.
-122 The Certificate Holders shall work with the NYPA and ConEdison, and any successor Transmission Owner(s) (TOs) (as defined in the NYISO agreement) to ensure that the Facility has a power system relay protection and appropriate communication capabilities to ensure that operation of the electric transmission system is adequate under NPCC Bulk Power Protection Criteria, and meets the protection requirements at all times of the NERC, NPCC, NYSRC, NYISO, ConEdison, and NYPA and any successor organizations.
-The Certificate Holders shall ensure that their power system relay protection and communication capabilities comply with applicable NPCC criteria CHPE will comply General Requirement; Does not apply to Segment 12; will be addressed in other filings/processes, as appropriate.
+CHPE will comply General Requirement; Does not apply to Segments 13, 14, and 15; will be addressed in other filings/processes, as appropriate.
+121 The Certificate Holders shall connect the HVDC Transmission System to the 345 kV Astoria bus owned by NYPA at 345 kV, as shown in Appendix B. Certificate Holders shall connect the Astoria-Rainey Cable to the 345 kV Astoria bus owned by the NYPA and to the 345 kV Rainey bus owned by ConEdison as shown in Appendix B. CHPE will comply General Requirement; Does not apply to Segments 13, 14, and 15; will be addressed in other filings/processes, as appropriate.
+122 The Certificate Holders shall work with the NYPA and ConEdison, and any successor Transmission Owner(s) (TOs) (as defined in the NYISO Agreement) to ensure that the Facility has a power system relay protection and appropriate communication capabilities to ensure that operation of the electric transmission system is adequate under NPCC Bulk Power Protection Criteria, and meets the protection requirements at all times of the NERC, NPCC, NYSRC, NYISO, ConEdison, and NYPA and any successor organizations.
+The Certificate Holders shall ensure that their power system relay protection and communication capabilities comply with applicable NPCC criteria and CHPE will comply General Requirement; Does not apply to Segments 13, 14, and 15; will be addressed in other filings/processes, as appropriate. protection and communication capabilities comply with applicable NPCC criteria and - as appropriate